cabforum/servercert/docs/BR.md

 **Domain Contact**: The Domain Name Registrant, technical contact, or administrative contact (or the equivalent under a ccTLD) as listed in the WHOIS record of the Base Domain Name or in a DNS SOA record, or as obtained through direct contact with the Domain Name Registrar.

+**Domain Label**: From RFC 8499 (<http://tools.ietf.org/html/rfc8499>): "An ordered list of zero or more octets that makes up a portion of a domain name.
+Using graph theory, a label identifies one node in a portion of the graph of all possible domain names."

 **Domain Name**: The label assigned to a node in the Domain Name System.

 **Domain Namespace**: The set of all possible Domain Names that are subordinate to a single node in the Domain Name System.